 2008 – A 4-day Summit was held by the Substance Abuse and Mental Health Services Administration (SAMHSA) to focus on the unique needs of 3 critically affected populations: justice-involved populations; lesbian, gay, bisexual and transgender individuals; and women.

-2011-2012 – News coverage may focus on prescription drug abuse but first time meth user numbers are rising, meth labs are reemerging and meth seized at the Mexican border is at a 5-year high.
+2011-2012 – News coverage may focus on prescription drug abuse, but first-time meth user numbers are rising, meth labs are reemerging, and meth seized at the Mexican border is at a 5-year high.

-2012-present – Seizure data, law enforcement reporting and localized treatment information all indicate meth trafficking and abuse continues to increase throughout the nation.
+2012-2016 – Seizure data, law enforcement reporting and localized treatment information all indicate meth trafficking and abuse continues to increase throughout the nation.
 Liquid meth trafficking is a challenge for law enforcement because of its ease of concealment.
 The abuse of prescription opioids such as methadone, hydrocodone, oxycodone and fentanyl increase significantly.
-Carfentanil, used to tranquilize large mammals such as elk and elephants is illegally distributed for human use.
+Carfentanil, used to tranquilize large mammals such as elk and elephants, is illegally distributed for human use.
 The use of the illegal opioid heroin gains popularity as prescription drugs are more carefully regulated and become more expensive.

 2017-present - the Methamphetamine Response Act is signed into law.
 Because traffickers are finding ways to increase meth’s potency and widen distribution, overdose rates have spiked.
 The law requires the government to declare methamphetamine an “emerging drug threat” and to develop a response plan specific to methamphetamine